 - Restricted parole

-How Our Attorneys Can Help
+How Our Tampa Warrant Attorneys Can Help

-There are several reasons a warrant may be issued for your arrest, but most commonly, it’s because of a failure to appear at trial is the reason the judge did so.
-We understand that many times, our clients miss court because they did not receive proper notice of the court date or were misinformed about the specific location/time.
+There are several reasons a warrant may be issued for your arrest, but most commonly, it’s because of a failure to appear at trial.
+We understand that our clients often miss court because they did not receive proper notice of the court date or were misinformed about the specific location/time.
 If the court finds that you did not receive notice for your court date, the court can withdraw the warrant.

 You can reach our team at Thomas & Paulk today at (813) 321-7323.